matheus23/irreactive.com/content/blog/human-computer-interfaces.md

 I want to write about my proposed solutions to GUI programming in the following blog posts.
 Now that I wrote this down for you to read, I'll have to finally share my humble results.

 I am sorry that I can't get into details about what is wrong about mentioned user interface frameworks in this blog post.
 In the coming posts I will get to these details.
 I still hope that you can relate to what I'm writing and as you might have had headaches about trying to fit your design ideas to the constraints of your graphical user interface libraries.

+# Notes

+Bret Victor's ideas: If you haven't seen those yet, I urge you to look at [Inventing on Principle](https://vimeo.com/36579366) or, if you don't like watching an hour of video, [Learnable Programming](http://worrydream.com/LearnableProgramming/).

+"But what about *this* GUI framework?": Idk